The Fate of Entanglement

-{\bf Time.---} In a dynamical situation, the parameter $s$ is the time $t$, and the final state is the state at $t=\infty$.
-If $\rho_f$ is on the separable continent, one can conclude that there is a sudden-death time $t^*_m$ at which all $m$-party entanglement is lost.
-As the structure of the final state depends on the type of dynamical evolution under study, let us describe an important case in more detail: a quantum quench.
+In a dynamical situation, the parameter $s$ is the time $t$, and we take the final state to be the state at some time $t_f$.
+In dynamical protocols where the system reaches a final state $\rho_f$ which lies inside the separable continent, one can conclude that there is a sudden-death time $t^*_m$ at which all $m$-party entanglement is lost until $t_f$.
+As the structure of the final state depends on the type of dynamical evolution under study, let us describe an important case in more detail: a global quantum quench.
 One prepares a closed system to be in an eigenstate of a given Hamiltonian $H_I$, and at some time the Hamiltonian is abruptly changed to a different one, $H$, resulting in non-trivial time evolution.
-We then study the state of a subset $A$ of the entire system: the $m$-party state $\rho(t)$ is obtained by partially tracing over the unobserved part, $B$.
-When $A$ is small compared to its complement~$B$, the state is expected to effectively thermalize at large times.
+We then study the state of a subregion $A$ of the entire system: the $m$-party state $\rho(t)$ is obtained by partially tracing over the unobserved part, $B$.
+When $A$ is small compared to its complement~$B$, the state is expected to effectively thermalize at large times \cite{PolkonikovRMP11,GE15,DKPR15}.